-Stores open in Prague and Tokyo.
-SS98 ‘Beautiful Freaks’ and AW98 ‘A Road Movie Across the States’ collections launch.
+Stores open in Prague and Hong Kong SS98 ‘Beautiful Freaks’ and AW98 ‘A Road Movie Across the States’ collections launch.

 The Hemingways sell the majority of their remaining shares and step back from day-to-day involvement with Red or Dead.

-HemingwayDesign is founded.
-First project: a collaboration with Milliken on a range of flooring known as Comfortable Concrete.
+HemingwayDesign is founded with a mantra of “Design is about improving things that matter in life “ First project: a collaboration with Milliken on a range of flooring known as Comfortable Concrete.